🇩🇪

 AI forecasts demand more accurately than traditional methods.
 It analyzes historical sales data, seasonal patterns, and external signals.

-Procurement teams use these forecasts to optimize raw material orders.
+Procurement teams use these forecasts to improve raw material orders.
 The result is less excess stock and fewer shortages.
 Both reduce costs and improve delivery reliability.

 Energy Management